chanyl-nicole/CFG_Nano_Project_Travel/README.md

 	The app considers wet weather that with average monthly average rainfall = > 50 mm and dry weather that with average monthly average rainfall  < 50 mm.

-	This information was obtained from Google weather graphs and used to classify the weather expected in each city for each month accordingly on our database.
+	This information was obtained from Google weather graphs and used to classify the weather expected in each city for each month accordingly in our database.

-	The essential travel items for each weather type were obtained after searching several blogs and websites with information on the matter.
+	The essential travel items for each weather type were obtained after searching several blogs and websites with information on this matter.

+	The country Covid-related restrictions are obtained by the app querying Travel Advice API.

 ##### Tools and packages needed to run TravelApp